Oghma-Infinium/Vagabond/Documentation/FAQ.md

 > - Close background programs such as iCU or Razer Synapse and any overlays such as Discord overlay.
 > - Disable overclocks you may have on your CPU, GPU or RAM or any other components.
 Other custom tweaks in BIOS could cause issues as well.
 We recommend to try reseting BIOS to factory settings in such cases.

+It doesn't matter if some of these points didn't cause issues in other modlists.
+Due to size of Vagabond, the modlist is more likely to show symptomps with PC enviroment that is generally not friendly with modded Skyrim / Creation Engine.

 If none of these suggestions help with your issue, feel free to reach out to us in Waking Dreams Discord.
 There is always a possibility that the list has some legitimate, unresolved issue.
 (Check `#vagabond-eula` channel before posting)

 ## Q: My performance is bad or I get stutters.
 What can I do?